Step Into Infinite Possibilities

 Many Worlds Await

-Every choice spins off new realities, each with its own story and you.
+Every world spins off new realities, each with its own story and you.

-Hugh Everett III (November 11, 1930 – July 19, 1982) was an American physicist who proposed the relative state interpretation of quantum mechanics.
+Hugh Everett III (November 11, 1930 – July 19, 1982) was an American physicist who first discovered the relative state interpretation of quantum mechanics.

-The conceptual framework of many-worlds invites fascinating contemplation.
+The conceptual framework of many worlds invites real discovery.

-The idea becomes especially rich when you consider that physics models often state there are more than the three spatial dimensions -- string theory requires ten or even eleven dimensions of reality for mathematical consistency.
+Physics models state there are more than the three spatial dimensions -- string theory requires ten or even eleven dimensions of reality for mathematical consistency.

-The Quantum Energy Machine originates from research at a Canadian university which first began in the 1980’s and which still continues to this day around the world.
+The Quantum Energy Machine originates from research at a Canadian university which still continues here at INRI.

-The purpose of the experimental Quantum Energy Machine is to take you on a spiritual journey to access your “other world” self and gain practical knowledge.
+The purpose of the experimental Quantum Energy Machine is to allow anyone to go on an energy body journey to access other worlds and visit alternative realities.

-We invite you to imagine the endless paths your life could take across parallel worlds.
+We invite you to visit the endless paths your life has taken across parallel worlds.

 The Quantum Energy Machine

-Dive into the many-worlds with tools that reveal your parallel possibilities.
+Dive into the many-worlds with a safe way to reveal your parallel possibilities.

 Quantum Paths

-Explore how different choices create new worlds and shape your unique journey.
+Explore how different choices have created new worlds and shaped your unique journey.

-If you could choose among these alternate versions of yourself, which one might you want to meet?
+If you could choose among these alternate versions of yourself, which one would you choose?

 Perhaps you would seek the version who achieved the goals you still dream about—the one who became fluent in a language you always wanted to learn, the one who pursued the career path you hesitated to take, or the one who developed qualities you admire: courage, patience, discipline, or creativity.